 - You have to go outside to pass between the cab and living space

-Motorhome Vs Travel Trailer
+Motorhomes Vs Travel Trailers

 Ease of Driving

-Motorhomes also don’t require the additional task of towing a trailer (unless you bring a boat or vehicle).
+Motorhomes are easier to drive for a few reasons.
+First, they are shorter than a travel trailer and tow vehicle combo.
+It’s easier to maneuver a shorter vehicle.
+Motorhomes also don’t require towing (unless you bring a boat or tow vehicle).
 This makes them easier to back up.
-Backing up is more intuitive.
-This can make pulling into a tight camping space a bit easier.
+You don’t have to worry about trailer sway.
+Turning is easier as well.
 If you don’t have experience with driving with a trailer, a motorhome is easier to drive.

 Winner: Motorhomes are often easier to drive than travel trailers.